junouno7/markerscanner/README.md

 ## Marker Information

 The markers are 6x6 ArUco markers (8x8 including black border) intended to be printed at 15cm x 15cm physical size.
 The marker data is stored in `markers.txt`.

-## Android Conversion

-To convert this app to an Android APK, you can use tools like:

-1. **Kivy** with Buildozer:
-   - Wrap the OpenCV functionality in a Kivy application
-   - Use Buildozer to package as an Android APK

-2. **Chaquopy**:
-   - Integrate Python with a native Android application
-   - Package OpenCV for Android

-3. **OpenCV Android SDK**:
-   - Rewrite the app using Java/Kotlin with the OpenCV Android SDK

-See the [Android Conversion Guide](android_conversion.md) for more details.

-## License

-This project is open source and available under the MIT License.